iMnuelll/100-Days-Code-With-Python/README.md

 - **Make a simple Pomodoro App to help my productivity.**

 ### Day29: Building a Password Manager GUI App with Tkinter
-- **Make a simple password manager GUI app with the generate password feature**
+- **Make a simple password manager GUI app with the generate password feature.**

+### Day30: Updated the Password Manager and NATO Alphabet
+- **Updated Password Manager and Nato Alphabet prject with Catching Exception json file.**